yandex-cloud/docs/en/datasphere-old/qa/index.md

 ---
 title: "{{ ml-platform-full-name }}.
-Answers"
+Questions and answers"
-description: "How do I get the logs of my activity in {{ ml-platform-full-name }}?
+description: "How do I get {{ ml-platform-full-name }} activity logs?
 Find the answer to this and other questions in this article."
 ---

 # General questions about {{ ml-platform-name }}